 - If you are part of a support bubble for your family member or friend the guidance states that you can travel outside of Tier 4 to visit or stay overnight with your support bubble

 - If your family member/friend was supposed to stay with you over Christmas and you cancelled their care visits during this time speak to the provider who provides the care and they will rearrange for care to be provided.

 Vaccination against Covid-19

 The coronavirus (COVID-19) vaccine is safe and effective.
 It gives you the best protection against coronavirus.
+From 26 January, frontline health and social workers defined within the Priority 1 and 2 groups have been contacted by RBK Adult Social Care Commissioning through their employers, allowing them to book their appointment to receive the vaccine.
 The NHS will let you know when it's your turn to have the vaccine.
-It's important not to contact the NHS for a vaccination before then - please wait to be contacted.
+If your job role does not fall within Priority Groups 1 or 2 please wait to be contacted to let you know when it's your turn to have the vaccine.
+It's important not to contact the NHS for a vaccination before then.

 Advice for care providers and care professional

 With the announcement of London entering Tier 4, we have written to all our care providers providing latest updates on guidance, support, testing and vaccination.

 London being in Tier 4 brings added restrictions to the daily lives of the people living and working in the borough.
 Information available at on the government website regarding Tier 4 visits to care homes states.
 Visits to care homes can take place with arrangements such as substantial screens, visiting pods, or behind windows.